-- Knowledge and understanding of the basic principles of rainfall-runoff transformation, runoff routing, basic water treatment processes and design (LO’s 2 - 8) is through a 2 hour closed book examination.
+- Knowledge and understanding of the basic principles of rainfall-runoff transformation, runoff routing, basic water treatment processes and design (LO’s 1 to 6) is through a 2 hour closed book examination.

-- Interpretation of raw data collected from the field and how these data can be used to aid engineering design is through formal assessment of coursework and examination (LO’s 1,2,5,6).
+- Interpretation of raw data collected from the field and how these data can be used to aid engineering design is through formal assessment of coursework and examination (LO’s 1, 2, 5, 6 and 7).

 Thus, the summative assessment for this module consists of:

 - Examination [Learning outcomes assessed 1 - 7] (2 hours, 70%)

 - Coursework consisting of two sections (i) Engineering Hydrology coursework [Learning outcomes assessed 1, 2 and 7]; and (ii) Drinking Water Treatment Plant Design coursework [Learning outcomes assessed 3 - 7] (44 hours, 30%)

 - Formative assessment will be through tutorials and discussion sessions.
 Students will have chance to ask questions related to past examination questions, coursework and also to clarify examples given in lectures.

 - Students will receive written feedback on the coursework assignments.
 They can also clarify any feedback during the walk-in sessions.